Process of a DCF Investigation

 What’s most important for Connecticut families to understand is that if your DCF investigation is not handled properly, then DCF investigators and lawyers can actually haul you into court and start restricting your custody rights, especially if you were naïve enough to sign an onerous DCF Service Agreement (sometimes called a DCF Safety Plan.)

 So if you have been arrested for Disorderly Conduct and a Connecticut DCF investigator has shown up at your door, then be sure to read more on this website about understanding the DCF process and how to handle DCF competently, or with the assistance of any of the best Connecticut DCF investigation law firms.
+Reach out to a local DCF lawyer to discuss your options.

 There are currently two tracks of DCF investigations—a high risk “Full Investigation” of abuse or neglect, and the lower risk “Family Assessment Response” track, often called a “FAR.”
 Don’t take a FAR lightly, as a FAR can quickly get dialed up to a Full Investigation; however, a Full never gets knocked down to a FAR.